 In any case, always remember that a business is treated as an individual entity, separate and distinct from its owners.

 Transactions must involve monetary values, meaning a certain amount of money must be assigned to the elements or accounts affected.

-For example, Bright Productions renders video coverage services and expects to collect $10,000 after 10 days.
+For example, Bright Productions renders video coverage services and expects to collect $10,000 in 10 days.
 In this case, it's explicit.
 The income and receivable can be measured reliably at the $10,000.

-Fire, typhoon and other losses may be estimated and assigned with monetary values.
+Losses from fire, typhoon and other calamities may be estimated and assigned with monetary values.

-The mere request (order) of a customer is not a recordable business transaction.
+The mere request or an order by a customer is not a recordable business transaction.
 There should be an actual sale or performance of service first to give the company a right over the income or revenue.